StanislavKoncebovski/BafgConverter/README.md

 The goal of this toy project was to convert monthly discharge data of certain hydrological stations from a format in which they were downloaded from the website of BAFG = Bundesanstalt für Gewässerkunde (Koblenz, Germany), to pandas dataframes (to be able to extract information and manipulate the data in a civilized way).

 ## Scope
-The 28 hydrological stations under consideration are geographically within the Ferghana Valley in Central Asia (selected not randomly, but because of an earlier acqaintance).
+The 28 hydrological stations under consideration are geographically within the basin of the Syr Darya river in Central Asia (selected not randomly, but because of an earlier acqaintance).

 ## Links
 * https://www.bafg.de/GRDC/EN/01_GRDC/13_dtbse/database_node.html (Global Runoff Data Base by BAFG)